The Horwitz-Wasserman Holocaust Memorial Plaza is open to the public 365 days a year and is free to visit.

-The Philadelphia Holocaust Memorial Plaza’s new unique design includes several interpretive features that will together create a singular place of learning and remembrance.
+Explore the Memorial Plaza’s several interpretive features that together create a singular place of learning and remembrance.

-The Six Pillars will honor the memory of the Six Million Jews murdered by Nazi Germany and its collaborators.
-The pillars will be presented in pairs, each chronicling an atrocity of the Holocaust and contrasting it with American constitutional protections and values.
+The Six Pillars honor the memory of the Six Million Jews murdered by Nazi Germany and its collaborators.
+The pillars are presented in pairs, each chronicling an atrocity of the Holocaust and contrasting it with American constitutional protections and values.

-A grove of trees will represent the woodlands that sheltered those who resisted the Nazi regime.
-It will honor the legacy of those who risked their lives by fighting hatred and bigotry.
+A grove of trees represents the woodlands that sheltered those who resisted the Nazi regime.
+It honors the legacy of those who risked their lives by fighting hatred and bigotry.

-Recessed in the Remembrance Wall, the Eternal Flame will be a symbol of hope and light, embodying our commitment to never forget.
+An Eternal Flame symbolizes hope and light within the Wall of Remembrance, embodying our commitment to never forget.

 The Theresienstadt Tree